devareus/Eclectic-Token-Sniper/README.md

   - TransactionRevertTimeSeconds: Maximum time for a transaction to be confirmed before it's automatically cancelled
   - MonitorPricesEverySeconds: When 0, it disables the monitoring of the prices of the tokens the sniper has bought.
 If set to a number, the sniper will check the prices regularly at the interval set (in seconds)
 ### Disable/enable Snipers
   - WatchedTokensSniper: If enabled, the sniper will audit once and again the tokens in the *WatchedTokens* list and will try to buy it once they pass the audit.
-You should set *AuditTokens* and *HoneypotCheckEnabled* for this method to work
+This, with *AuditTokens* and *HoneypotCheckEnabled* enabled, is probably the most reliable method to snip known token addresses
   - PairCreatedEventSniper: If enabled, the sniper will listen for PairCreated events for new tokens to snipe
   - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidityETHs transactions on the DEX for new tokens to snipe.
-This method is not recommended unless you set limit buys to the white list, or you'll end buying lots of old tokens
+This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens
   - MempoolSniper: Ignore for now, this is still work in progress
   - TelegramSniper: If enabled, the sniper will listed on the configured Telegram channels, filtering by keywords and sniping token addresses for it.
 Use only with reliable sources
 ### Gas settings